 Nothing says summer quite like firing up the barbeque, but most of those classic grill meats have a long way to go in the health department.
-The classic hot dog can pack up to 150 calories, 13 grams of fat, and a whopping 513 mg of sodium per link— plus there’s always more than just a frank on the plate.
-On the other hand, reduced-fat chicken sausage takes those totals down to 130 calories, 7 grams of fat, and 480 mg sodium, while also packing on 14 grams of protein.
-Change out that white bun for some whole-grain action for added fiber and nutrients, and switch the classic ketchup and French’s for some whole-grain mustard and fresh veggies.
-It's easy to turn this barbeque classic— and 4th of July favorite— into a nutritionally sound meal.
+The classic hot dog can pack up to 188 calories, 17 grams of fat, and a whopping 650mg of sodium per link— plus there’s always more than just a frank on the plate.
+But turning that classic dog into a healthier one — while still getting that classic flavor — is easy.
+Here are our three favorite tips:

 - Fire up the grill and cook the chicken sausage until warmed through.

 - While the sausages are cooking, mix together 2 tablespoons whole-grain mustard and 3 tablespoons chopped sun-dried tomato.

 - To assemble: Spread mustard mixture on bun, line with greens, top with sausage, and add 2 tomato wedges to each bun alongside the dog.